 - The patient takes control of his or her own care.

-I see patients every clinic day who have become free of pain.
-Each story and pathway out of pain is different.
+I frequently saw patients in clinic who had broken free from the grip of chronic pain.
+Each story and journey out of pain is unique.
 The one common tool is the expressive free writing, which is combined with the active meditation.
 The writing accomplishes the awareness and separation phases of the neuroplasticity process and the active meditation then re-directs attention to a different sensation.
 The writing is immediately destroyed so you can write with freedom and also to NOT analyze the thoughts.
 Otherwise your attention is still on the thoughts and you are reinforcing them.

-My approach for the first month consists of five suggestions outlined in Stage 1 of:
+My approach for the first month consists of five suggestions outlined in Stage 1 of the DOC Process.
+It the “homework” phase of learning how to take back your life.

 - Learn about the complex nature of chronic pain